Cognitive-Behavioral Therapy (CBT)

 Let us teach you the skills you need to manage your intense emotions, so you can graduate from therapy and do it ALL on your own.

-If you are ready to dive into mindfulness, regulate your emotions, and maintain positive relationships, give us a call today for a free 15-minute consultation: (248) 962-3329.
+If you are ready to dive into mindfulness, regulate your emotions, and maintain positive relationships, give us a call today to schedule your first appointment: (248) 962-3329.

 This is often the last house on the block…

 In other words, it’s a great place to go when you’ve tried everything else but haven’t gotten the results you want.